andrews1022/react-typescript-project-setup/create-react-app/create-react-app.md

   - Give the site a name (or leave blank, as it can always be renamed later)
   - Choose `Authorize with GitHub through app.netlify.com`
     - Click Authorize where needed
+    - Any other time this step will be done automatically and the CLI will go directly to the next step
-  - Set your build command to: `npm run build`
+  - Set `Your build command` to: `npm run build`
-  - Set your build directory to: `build`
+  - Set `Directory to deploy` to: `build`
   - Leave Netlify functions blank (just hit `Enter`)
   - Select `n` to not add the `netlify.toml` file
+- Go to the Netlify Dashboard [here](https://app.netlify.com/)
+  - Go to Sites and make sure the site was successfully deployed
+  - The build can take a few minutes, so you will have to wait!
 - Commit this progress: `git add . && git commit -m 'setup netlify continuous integration' && git push -u origin main`

 ## CRA Cleanup